davesag/competing-services-example/README.md

 # competing-services-example

-A simple example of how to use the AMQP-Simple-PubSub library to implement competing micro-services.
+A simple example of how to use the [`amqp-simple-pub-sub`](https://github.com/davesag/amqp-simple-pub-sub) library to implement competing micro-services.

 [![Greenkeeper badge](https://badges.greenkeeper.io/davesag/competing-services-example.svg)](https://greenkeeper.io/)